 – Librarian, Cameroon

 Training for children’s librarians through our Children’s Corners programme

-In addition, we also provide two three-day training courses for two librarians from each Children’s Corner to help them to engage and inspire young readers.
-These training sessions not only equip librarians with the knowledge and skills to ensure young people can make the most of their Children’s Corner but also provide an opportunity for librarians to share their experiences and good practice across the African continent.
+It includes two three-day training courses for two librarians from each Children’s Corner to help them to engage and inspire young readers.
+These training sessions equip librarians with the knowledge and skills to ensure young people can make the most of their Children’s Corner and includes training on:

 Training for librarians and teachers through the Inspiring Readers programme

 Our Inspiring Readers programme seeks to improve the reading opportunities for 250,000 African primary school children by providing Book Box Libraries for use in their classrooms.